 Lily Jean is a demure little thing with small double flowers randomly flecked with bits of red, pink and white.
 Quickly increrasing to form a dense little tussock with scads of flowers.
 This like ample moisture when growing and very good drainage in winter when dormant.
 Rock garden plant.
 Mulch if real cold.

 A floriferous hybrid Rhodohypoxis from South Africa which white flowers nicely flushed in pink.
 This will easily cover itself in flowers in June-July increasing quickly making a dense clump which can be divided.
 Your friends will expect you to be gracious unless you come up with a plausible excuse.

 Small but rapidly clumping bulb from South Africa with dense grassy leaves and small white flowers produced with some say reckless abandon during summer.
-Named for Ruth McConnell who was one of the main growers and hybridizers of the genus in the UK.
-This has been easy in the garden here.

 This little gem is the result of artificially induced tetraploidy which essentially means a doubling of the chromosome count.
 Why should we care about something we can't see?
 Because like athletes abusing steroids, this is extra vigorous with larger flowers as a result.
 Bright cerise crimson flowers.
 Yum.